Show — 5 marks

 Show mark scheme

-- Sodium chloride contains ionic bonds (between Na+ and Cl- ions) / hydrogen chloride contains covalent bonds (between H and Cl atoms) - 1 mark
+- (a) Sodium chloride contains ionic bonds (between Na+ and Cl- ions) / hydrogen chloride contains covalent bonds (between H and Cl atoms) - 1 mark

-- Ionic bonds are very strong and require a lot of energy to break, whereas covalent bonds in individual HCl molecules are strong but the intermolecular forces between HCl molecules are weak, so less energy is needed to separate the molecules - 1 mark
+- (a) Ionic bonds are very strong and require a lot of energy to break, whereas covalent bonds in individual HCl molecules are strong but the intermolecular forces between HCl molecules are weak, so less energy is needed to separate the molecules - 1 mark

-- Diamond has a giant covalent structure / macromolecular structure where each carbon atom forms four strong covalent bonds to other carbon atoms in a continuous 3D network - 1 mark
+- (b) Diamond has a giant covalent structure / macromolecular structure where each carbon atom forms four strong covalent bonds to other carbon atoms in a continuous 3D network - 1 mark

-- All the bonds throughout the entire structure must be broken to melt diamond, requiring enormous amounts of energy, whereas in sodium chloride only the ionic bonds need to be broken (the ions can then move freely) - 1 mark
+- (b) All the bonds throughout the entire structure must be broken to melt diamond, requiring enormous amounts of energy, whereas in sodium chloride only the ionic bonds need to be broken (the ions can then move freely) - 1 mark

 Calculate — 2 marks